needyamin/tts-pronunciation-practice/README.md

 1. **IPA Dictionary**: The app downloads a comprehensive CMU dictionary with 170,000+ English words and their IPA transcriptions
 2. **Multiple Sources**: For words not in the main dictionary, it checks custom corrections and falls back to the eng-to-ipa library
 3. **Text-to-Speech**: Uses pyttsx3 with Microsoft Zira voice (if available) for clear pronunciation
+4. **Subprocess Isolation**: Each TTS session runs in a separate Python process for complete isolation and reliability
-4. **Background Operation**: Runs in system tray with ultra-fast clipboard monitoring for seamless workflow
+5. **Background Operation**: Runs in system tray with ultra-fast clipboard monitoring for seamless workflow
-5. **Thread-Safe**: Speech synthesis runs in separate threads to prevent GUI freezing
+6. **Instant Stop**: Subprocess-based approach allows immediate termination of speech with no lingering state issues

 ## Auto-Update System